ceph/ceph/doc/dev/crimson/crimson.rst

     for more Seastar specific command line options.

 ``--cyanstore``
-    use CyanStore as the object store backend.
+    Use CyanStore as the object store backend.

 ``--bluestore``
-    use the alienized BlueStore as the object store backend.
+    Use the alienized BlueStore as the object store backend.
 This is the default setting, if not specified otherwise.

 ``--memstore``
-    use the alienized MemStore as the object store backend.
+    Use the alienized MemStore as the object store backend.

+``--seastore``
+    Use SeaStore as the back end object store.

+``--seastore-devs``
+    Specify the block device used by SeaStore.

+``--seastore-secondary-devs``
+    Optional.
+SeaStore supports multiple devices.
+Enable this feature by passing the block device to this option.

+``--seastore-secondary-devs-type``
+    Optional.
+Specify device type of secondary devices.
+When the secondary device is slower than main device passed to ``--seastore-devs``, the cold data in faster device will be evicted to the slower devices over time.
+    Valid types include ``HDD``, ``SSD``(default), ``ZNS``, and ``RANDOM_BLOCK_SSD`` Note secondary devices should not be faster than the main device.

 ``--seastore``
     use SeaStore as the object store backend.